Growing a beard is easy. Maintaining a healthy, soft, and well-groomed beard is where most men struggle.

 Not all beards behave the same way.
 Texture, thickness, and growth pattern can vary from person to person.
 If you want a deeper understanding of how hair characteristics affect your routine, this guide to understanding your hair type can help you tailor your approach more effectively.

-If you’re starting from scratch, it’s easier to follow a routine when you have access to a complete range of beard care products designed for daily grooming.
+If you’re starting from scratch, it’s easier to follow a routine when you have access to organic beard care products designed for daily grooming.

 Common Beard Problems and How to Fix Them